 Commercial satellite imagery of Plesetsk, 2018.
-Image credit: Defense Blog swfound.org

-Overall, there have been twelve known or suspected flight tests, at least seven of which were likely successful, two unsuccessful, and two additional unconfirmed tests.
-Sources suggest that early tests only involved the launcher and did not include a kill vehicle.3 According to U.S. defense officials, the Nudol test in March 2018 was the first time it was fired from the transporter erector-launcher (TEL) it will be deployed with.5
+Image credit: Defense Blog Initial non-flight testing of the Nudol system was successfully conducted in 2014, with the first successful flight test taking place in late 2015.
+Overall, there have been eleven known or suspected flight tests, at least eight of which were likely successful, two unsuccessful, and one additional unconfirmed test.
+Sources suggest that early tests only involved the launcher and did not include a kill vehicle.
+4 According to U.S. defense officials, the Nudol test in March 2018 was the first time it was fired from the transporter erector-launcher (TEL) it will be deployed with.
+5

 On November 15, 2021, Russia conducted an intercept test of the Nudol system.
-A Nudol launched from Plestesk placed a KKV on an intercept course with Cosmos 1408, a dead Russian military satellite, which was destroyed by the resulting collision.
-The test was preceded by a Notice to Air Missions (NOTAM) issued on November 13 for November 15-17 that corresponded to the usual re-entry zones for a Nudol launch.6 As of February 2023, about 300 pieces of orbital debris from the intercept remained on orbit, out of the nearly 1800 cataloged in total.7
+A Nudol launched from Plesetsk placed a KKV on an intercept course with Cosmos 1408, a dead Russian military satellite, which was destroyed by the resulting collision.
+The test was preceded by a Notice to Air Missions (NOTAM) issued on November 13 for November 15-17 that corresponded to the usual re-entry zones for a Nudol launch.
+6 As of February 2024, about 67 pieces of orbital debris from the intercept remained on orbit, out of the over 1800 pieces cataloged in total.
+7